adam-sampson/NannymudMudletModule/README.md

 Some things that are included:

 - A speedcommand trigger that parses commands in the form of ".1s3e1n"
-- Speedwalking commands to common pubs and guilds
+- Speedwalking commands to/from common pubs and guilds using ".tmonk" and ".fmonk" syntax.
 - A Geyser layout that can be used as is, modified, or disabled completely (reset mudlet after disabling)
   - Captures HP/SP
   - Captures HP/SP from other mudlet windows
-  - Captures tells, says, and whispers to a comm window
+  - Captures toxicity information if client setup with custom prompt
 - Examples of multiplayer command functionality using raiseGlobalEvent()
   - Allows you to send commands to other windows using a shortcut alias ("hh pray to lars" sends a command to Helix window to pray to lars)
 - Examples of scripts to capture raised global events and to determine whether or not to parse them